-- 5.3 To evaluate the framework of internal control and corporate governance comprising the following components, as recommended by the Turnbull Report: - control environment: - risk management: - information and communication; - control procedures: - monitoring and corrective action. - 5.4 To review the system of internal financial control, which includes: - the safeguarding of assets against unauthorised use and disposition; - the maintenance of proper accounting records and the reliability of financial information used within the organisation or for publication. - 5.5 To ensure that the activities of Fife NHS Board are within the law and regulations governing the NHS. - 5.6 To monitor performance and best value by reviewing the economy, efficiency and effectiveness of operations. - 5.7 To review the disclosures included in the Governance Statement on behalf of the Board.
-In considering the disclosures, the Committee will review as necessary and seek confirmation on the information provided to the Chief Executive in support of the Governance Statement including the following:
+- 5.3 To evaluate the framework of internal control and integrated governance system, as described in the NHS Scotland Blueprint for Good Governance : - 5.4 To review the system of internal financial control, which includes: - the safeguarding of assets against unauthorised use and disposition; - the maintenance of proper accounting records and the reliability of financial information used within the organisation or for publication. - 5.5 To ensure that the activities of Fife NHS Board are within the law and regulations governing the NHS. - 5.6 To monitor performance and best value by reviewing the economy, efficiency and effectiveness of operations. - 5.7 To review the completeness of and disclosures included in the Governance Statement on behalf of the Board.
+In considering the disclosures, the Committee will review as necessary and seek confirmation on the information provided to the Chief Executive in support of the Governance Statement including the following: - Annual Statements of Assurance from the main Governance Committees and the conclusions of the other sub-Committees, confirming whether they have fulfilled their remit and that there are adequate and effective internal controls operating within their particular area of operation;

-- Annual Statements of Assurance from the main Governance Committees and the conclusions of the other sub-Committees, confirming whether they have fulfilled their remit and that there are adequate and effective internal controls operating within their particular area of operation; - Annual Statement of Assurance from the Integration Joint Board, confirming all aspects of clinical, financial and staff governance have been fulfilled, with appropriate and adequate controls and risk management in place; - Details from the Chief Executive on the operation of the framework in place to ensure that they discharge their responsibilities as Accountable Officer as set out in the Accountable Officer Memorandum; - Confirmation from Executive Directors that there are no known control issues nor breaches of Standing Orders/Standing Financial Instructions other than any disclosed within the Governance Statement; - Summaries of any relevant significant reports by Healthcare Improvement Scotland (HIS) or other external review bodies. - 5.8 To present an annual statement of assurance on the above to the Board, to support the NHS Fife Chief Executive's Governance Statement.
+- Annual Statement of Assurance from the Integration Joint Board, confirming all aspects of clinical, financial and staff governance have been fulfilled, with appropriate and adequate controls and risk management in place; - Details from the Chief Executive on the operation of the framework in place to ensure that they discharge their responsibilities as Accountable Officer as set out in the Accountable Officer Memorandum; - Confirmation from Executive Directors that there are no known control issues nor breaches of Standing Orders/Standing Financial Instructions other than any disclosed within the Governance Statement; - Summaries of any relevant significant reports by Healthcare Improvement Scotland (HIS) or other external review bodies. - 5.8 To present an annual statement of assurance on the above to the Board, to support the NHS Fife Chief Executive's Governance Statement.